ChrisAntaki/braintree_ruby_examples/README.md

 This project contains examples of integrating with the [Braintree](http://www.braintreepaymentsolutions.com) payment gateway using the [Braintree Ruby gem](http://www.braintreepaymentsolutions.com/gateway/ruby).

-## rails_s2s_checkout

-A Rails example of creating one time transactions using the Braintree server-to-server API.
-See rails_s2s_checkout/README for instructions on running the example.

-## rails_tr_checkout

-A Rails example of creating one time transactions using the Braintree transparent redirect API.
-See rails_tr_checkout/README for instructions on running the example.

 ## rails3_tr_checkout

 A Rails 3 example of creating one time transactions using the Braintree transparent redirect API.
 See rails3_tr_checkout/README for instructions on running the example.

-## mobile_app

-An example server for supporting mobile applications

 ## rails3_tr_devise